Philip A. Ross

 The Juvenile Justice Clinic represents indigent juvenile defendants in all facets of juvenile proceedings in the Essex County Family Court.

 The time commitment is approximately 15 hours per week, which includes court time, class time, and preparation for court and class exercises.

 CLINICAL LAW PRACTICE

-Twice per week, the students handle juvenile detention hearings, which are equivalent to adult bail matters.
+Twice per week, clinic students handle juvenile detention hearings, which are equivalent to adult bail matters.
 For instance, if a child is arrested by the police for an alleged offense, a hearing is held the next morning before a judge who decides whether to release the client pending a trial, to release him with conditions, or to remand him to the Youth House or Shelter pending further proceedings.
-The students in the clinic with 57 or more credits appear in court two mornings per week, representing the juveniles at these hearings.
-These students also handle at least two "pool cases" per semester.
+Students also handle at least one "pool case" per semester.
 In these cases, a student represents the juvenile throughout the court process, participating in the following potential stages of litigation: plea bargain, informal diversion, disposition, motions to suppress, and probable cause hearings and trial.
 The student, through his or her work in the clinic, receives hands-on criminal practice experience.